getlocalci/circle-advanced-setup-workflow/README.md

 For example, if there's no `.php` file in the diff, the PHPUnit tests won't run.

+If there's no `.js` file in the diff, the Jest tests won't run.

-And if the PR only changes the `README.md`, no dynamic jobs will run.
+And if the PR only changes the `README.md`, no dynamic job will run, only the job `Create dynamic jobs`.

 This repository demonstrates an advanced use case of the [setup workflow](https://circleci.com/blog/introducing-dynamic-config-via-setup-workflows/) feature on CircleCI.